Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

 Send relevant information

-Remember that ALL your app users will receive the notification, so try to make messages relevant to a broad audience and not specific to one person or a small group.
+Remember that ALL your subscribed users will receive the notification, so try to make messages relevant to a broad audience and not specific to one person or a small group.
 For example, sending a notification that entries are open for your next event is great because this will be of interest to many riders.
 However, sending a notification that a group lesson has been cancelled will only be of interest to a handful of riders and could be confusing for everyone else.

-Show appreciation for your app users
+Show appreciation for your subscribers

 No one likes to be bombarded with messages trying to sell something all the time.
 It's fine to advertise once in a while (especially if it meets the above criteria).
-But a push notification saying âThanks for being a part of our communityâ or âThank you for using our appâ can go a long way and show riders that you do care!
-You could also mark a special time of the year by wishing them a happy bank holiday.
+But a push notification saying “Thanks for being a part of our community” or “Thanks to everyone who supported our event last weekend” can go a long way and show riders that you do care!
+You could also mark a special time of the year by wishing them "Happy new year" or "Have a great bank holiday!"

 Get feedback

 If you're not sure, ask!
 Get feedback from your riders and find out what they'd like to see more of, or what you could improve on.
-You can collect this feedback easily with a customer satisfaction survey using Hoofpick Biz (and link straight to it in the Target URL field!)
+You can collect this feedback easily with a customer satisfaction survey using Hoofpick Biz (and link straight to it in the Target URL field 😉)